How to Recover Deleted Files on Mac

 Download your deleted files from iCloud

 The second option is the Guaranteed Recovery feature.
-This feature stores full copies of important files, making it effective even on T2, M1, M2, and M3 Macs with encrypted system disks.
+This feature stores full copies of important files that end up in Trash.
+As such, it enables their complete recovery even when they become permanently deleted, and it works even if you have a T2, M1, M2, M3, or M4 Mac with an encrypted system disk.

 Finally, you can use the Byte-to-byte Backup tool to create a complete backup image of any unencrypted storage device.
-Backup images are ideal for preserving the state of your Mac or storage device at a specific point in time, which can be invaluable for disaster recovery.
 Keep in mind, however, that this method requires a storage space equal to the size of the backed-up disk.

 Of course, you can (and should) enable Time Machine to complement these Disk Drill backup options.
-Time Machine, built into the macOS, provides an easy and convenient way to make regular backups of your entire system.
-It automatically keeps a record of all your files, allowing you to restore your entire system to a previous state or recover individual files.
+Time Machine, built into macOS, automatically keeps a record of all your files and allows you to restore your entire system to a previous state or recover individual files.

 Situations Leading to Mac Data Loss or Deletion